omglolpower/OpenGL-project/README.md

 Move a bleaking circle inside 1280x720 window using arrow keys.
 Boundaries are borders of the window. circles change the color gradually.
 upd1: now it's a game Eat Circles.
-You move a big circle and "eat" small ones.
+You move a big circle and "eat" small ones (https://youtu.be/uQKjshqH13E).
-upd2: added hit sound (PlaySound)
+upd2: added hit sound (PlaySound) (https://youtu.be/mPsQvKmvcWs).
-upd3: now it's Shoot circles
+upd3: now it's Shoot circles (https://youtu.be/nU0aaa26NyI).